dalegaspi/bu-ms-s7-tp/README.md

 <p align="center">
 <img src="./doc/bplogo.png" width="180"/>
 </p>
-This proof of concept that simulates a BestPurchase customer doing shopping inside a store.
+This is a proof of concept that simulates a BestPurchase customer doing shopping inside a store.
 The focus is to demonstrate the module/class design soundness and stability.

 ## Videos